Climb a Coast Redwood

 Spickler, James, et al. “Evidence of a new niche for a North American salamander: Aneides vagrans residing in the canopy of old-growth redwood forest.”
 Herpetological Conservation and Biology, 1, 2006, https://www.researchgate.net/publication/26449214_Evidence_of_a_new_niche_for_a_North_American_salamander_Aneides_vagrans_residing_in_the_canopy_of_old-growth_redwood_forest.

 Camann, Michael A.,et al. “Old-growth redwood forest canopy arthropod prey base for arboreal wandering salamanders: A report to Save-the-Redwoods League.”
-Humboldt State University, Arcata, CA, 2000, https://www.savetheredwoods.org/wp-content/uploads/pdf_camann.pdf.
+Humboldt State University, Arcata, CA, 2000, https://www.savetheredwoods.org/wp-content/uploads/pdf_camann.pdf (Links to PDFs might include documents that are not accessible).

 Wikipedia contributors.
 “Pacific temperate rainforests.”
 Wikipedia, The Free Encyclopedia, 1 May 2021, https://en.wikipedia.org/w/index.php?title=Pacific_temperate_rainforests&oldid=1020887730.